|

 used the Linear B script to keep track of possessions and their enterprises

 throughout the Mediterranean.
-The walls to their fortresses were made of stones
+The walls of their fortresses were made of stones

 so large that it was difficult to imagine a mortal man lifting